vacp2p/rfc/content/docs/rfcs/72/README.md

 ```

 ### Decryption:
-- The keystore decrypts a keystore with a password and Merkle proof PBKDF2.</br>
+- The keystore decrypts a keystore with a password and Merkle proof with PBKDF2.</br>
 - Returns secret key.
 To generate `decryptionKey`, MUST be constructed from password and KDF.
 - The cipher.function encrypts the secret key using the decryption key.
-The `decryptionKey`, cipher.function and cipher.params MUST be used to encrypt the secret.
+- The `decryptionKey`, cipher.function and cipher.params MUST be used to encrypt the secret.
-If the `decryptionKey` is longer than the key size required by the cipher, it MUST be truncated to the correct number of bits.
+- If the `decryptionKey` is longer than the key size required by the cipher,
+it MUST be truncated to the correct number of bits.

 ## Test Vectors
 ### Input:
-Hashing function used: Poseidon Hash as described in [Poseidon Paper](https://eprint.iacr.org/2019/458.pdf)<br />
+Hashing function used: Poseidon Hash as described in [Poseidon Paper](https://eprint.iacr.org/2019/458.pdf)

 `application`: "waku-rln-relay" <br />
 `appIdentifier`: "01234567890abcdef" <br />
 `version`: "0.2" <br />